Quantum Measurements of Scattered Particles

 where $\widetilde \Pi_S$ is the ergodic projection of $T_S$ associated to the eigenvalue $1$. ($\widetilde\Pi_S=0$ if 1 is not an eigenvalue of $T_S$.)
 Arguing in the same way for the limit $k\rightarrow\infty$, we obtain $P(X_n\in S \mbox{\ eventually}) = \textstyle\scalprod{\psi_\s}{ \widetilde\Pi\, \widetilde\Pi_S\, \psi_\s}$.
 Invoking Lemma \ref{lemma10} we replace the ergodic projections with the Riesz projections. $\blacksquare$

 The probability is given entirely by information on the spectrum of $T$ and $T_S$ at the point 1 (Riesz projections).
-The result holds even if $T$ or $T_S$ have spectrum on the unit cirlce other than possibly at 1.
+The result holds even if $T$ or $T_S$ have spectrum on the unit circle other than possibly at 1.

 Finer information about the asymptotic dynamics depends on all the spectrum of $T$ on the unit circle.
 We make the following ergodicity assumption (compare with Lemma \ref{lemma1}).

 {\bf Condition A.} {\it The point $z=1$ is the unique eigenvalue of $T$ with $|z|=1$, and this eigenvalue is simple (with eigenvector $\psi_\s$).
 We define the gap by } {} For $\lambda=0$ the operator $T$ is $\ee^{\i \tau L_\s}$ and has spectrum on the unit circle, with degenerate eigenvalue 1.
 Assumption A is verified in practice typically by perturbation theory ($\lambda$ small, nonzero).
 It is sometimes called a ``Fermi golden rule condition''.
 In this setting, condition A implies $\gamma>0$ for small nonzero $\lambda$.
 Condition A implies the dynamical behaviour of the assumption (A) stated before Theorem \ref{corrdeclemma'}.